Answers to the Index questions automatically justify to the Top of page.

 To remove or unblock an entry in programming, press the Delete Entry button while the number you selected is displayed.
 "Confirm Delete?" will display and then press the Delete Entry button again to confirm.
 The number will then be removed from that list.

-Return to topThe DPS3 can be installed at any phone line source, including regular wall plate jacks, cable modem phone port, or FIOS, U-verse gateway, Vonage adapter phone port.
+Return to topThe DPS3 can be installed at any phone LINE source, including regular wall plate jacks, cable modem phone port, or FIOS, U-verse gateway, Vonage adapter phone port.
 Then connect your phones to the DPS3 TEL port.

 Some of these digital services have been connected to your phone wall plate and telephone service is now distributed throughout your home using the house wiring.
 You can connect the DPS3 to any of these wall plates.